-The ratio of universe energy density to vacuum energy density is £® where ${{w}_{mid}}$ is the mid value between ${{t}_{P}}$ and ${{T}_{0}}$.
-Since one step evolution(${{t}_{P}}\to{{T}_{0}}$) and three step evolution(${{t}_{P}}\to {{\tau }_{\inf }}\to {{t}_{\inf }}\to {{T}_{0}}$) yield the same result, the time duration of phase transition thus has no effect on energy density evolution of the universe.
-It should be pointed out the initial condition of Planck era is a key point to obtain the correct results.\\ Since at present time ${{T}_{0}}$, the dark energy density ${{\rho }_{de}}$ is $\textit{73}\% $ of the universe total energy density, so we have \\ To study the consistence between $\rho (t)$ and $R(t)$, we should investigate radial scale factor $R(t)$ evolution.
+The ratio of the universe energy density to the vacuum energy density is £® where ${{w}_{mid}}$ is the mid value between ${{t}_{P}}$ and ${{T}_{0}}$.
+Since one step evolution(${{t}_{P}}\to{{T}_{0}}$) and three step evolution(${{t}_{P}}\to {{\tau }_{\inf }}\to {{t}_{\inf }}\to {{T}_{0}}$) yield the same result, the time duration of phase transition thus has no effect on the energy density of the universe at the present time.
+It should be pointed out the initial condition of the Planck era is a key point to obtain the correct results, indicating that \textbf{ our universe was created and started at an explosion of a Planckon in the Planckon piled vacuum, not from a geometric point.}